hippiehunter/dblbook/src/beyond_types/generics.md

 # Generics
-.NET Generics in DBL introduce a powerful way to create flexible, reusable, and type-safe code structures.
+.NET generics in DBL introduce a powerful way to create flexible, reusable, and type-safe code structures.
 At their core, generics allow developers to define classes, structures, methods, delegates, and interfaces that can operate on a variety of data types without specifying the exact data type during the time of their creation.
 This capability is not just a convenience but a significant enhancement in programming with DBL.

 One of the key advantages of generics is the promotion of type safety.
 By using generics, developers can create data structures that are inherently safe at compile-time, reducing runtime errors related to type mismatches.
 This aspect is particularly beneficial when dealing with collections, where enforcing a consistent data type across all elements is crucial for reliability and maintainability of code.